qalibr/Con4/README.md

 # Project

-This is a React project using Capacitor to port to native platforms with a focus on Android.

 This is a connect four game web app using React (Vite) and Capacitor for porting to native platforms.

 ## TL;DR